tada/pljava/src/site/markdown/use/datetime.md

 Time zones are a fairly modern innovation, and each zone in the IANA database also includes a _local mean time_ (LMT) for the location, for use with timestamps earlier than the first official rule for that zone.
-The LMT is derived from actual longitude, and not confined to round hours or simple fractions thereof.
+The LMT is derived from actual longitude, and not confined to round hours or simple hour fractions.
 For example, in the time zone `America/Indiana/Indianapolis`, PostgreSQL will produce this output:

     SELECT TIMESTAMP WITH TIME ZONE '1869-05-06 12:00Z';